 - 2 tablespoons of peanut butter

-In blender, blend bananas, plant-based milk, peanut butter, and vanilla until thick and creamy, adding more milk if needed.
+In a blender, blend bananas, plant-based milk, peanut butter, and vanilla until thick and creamy, adding more milk if needed.
 Scoop into two bowls.
 Chop dates into small pieces.
 Sprinkle chopped dates and dark chocolate chips on top of nice cream and enjoy.
 Or add coconut shreds or whatever toppings you prefer.

 Chickpea Chocolate Chip Cookies

-On its recipe page, Goya states it’s a “cakey chocolate chip cookie that also happens to be vegan and gluten free!
+On its recipe page, Goya states it’s a “cakey chocolate chip cookie that also happens to be vegan and gluten-free!
 In this sweet recipe, GOYA® Organic Chick Peas are puréed into the batter, adding a mild, slightly nutty taste and a moist, rich texture.
 Plus, the fiber-rich beans add a good dose of protein, too.”

 - 1 can Goya Organic Chick Peas, drained and rinsed